-[4] Special setbackssee § 32.09
+[4] Special setbacks shall be as required in Section 32.05.

 Section 16.06.
 Building height requirements.

-The maximum permitted height for buildings and structures shall be thirty-five (35) feet, except as allowed by Section 4.03.
-The Commission may, however, allow construction and erection of buildings or structures exceeding thirty-five (35) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.
+The maximum permitted height for buildings and structures shall be forty-five (45) feet, except as otherwise provided in Section 4.03.
+The Commission may, however, allow construction and erection of buildings or structures exceeding forty-five (45) feet in height, except that any application to exceed the maximum permitted height shall be treated as an application for a conditional use.

 Section 16.07.
 Off-street parking and loading space regulations.